mathewsmanu/Semiconductor-Packaging/README.md

 # Semiconductor Packaging Simulation Labs

-This repository provides ANSYS Electronics Desktop project files and documentation for semiconductor packaging labs.
-It is intended for academic or professional use in understanding and simulating thermal and mechanical aspects of advanced packaging technologies.
+This repository contains simulation files and documentation for semiconductor packaging labs using ANSYS tools.

-## 📘 Overview
+## Labs Overview

-The repository includes two simulation labs:

-### 🔬 Lab 01: Thermal Analysis of Flip-Chip BGA
+### Lab 01: Thermal Analysis of Flip-Chip BGA

 Focuses on thermal performance evaluation of a flip-chip Ball Grid Array (BGA) package.